Table of Contents

 The Museum was originally the town’s theatre, the place where Dali’s work was first displayed.
 It was destroyed in the Spanish Civil War and then turned into the Museum by Dali himself in 1960.
 The Museum fittingly houses the most extensive collection of Dali’s works in the world as well as pieces that Dali had collected from other artists.
 The inside is filled with Dali’s surrealist work while the outside is every bit a work of art as well.
 Dali is even buried below the Museum.

 Trains run regularly from Barcelona to Figueres and take about 2 hours.
 Along the way, the small town of Girona makes an excellent stopover.
 Famous as one of the Game of Thrones Film locations, Girona has become a popular day trip from Barcelona.
+You can even do a Game of Throne Tour there.

 This charming medieval city is a lovely place to spend an afternoon and try some of the local dishes.
 The photos of this food tour in Girona made our mouths water!
 Wander past the fortified walls and along the Onyar River, visit the two Gothic cathedrals, and explore the old Jewish quarter.